 Outside of the Lego House there are stairs that lead up to the roofs of the building.
 There are nine different play spaces up here, so save some time (and energy) to explore them all.

-How Long Do I Need?
+How Long Do I Need to Visit the Lego House?

 We easily spent 5 hours at the Lego House, including a short break for lunch.
 There is so much to see and do, both inside and outside, that you could easily spend a full day there.
 This is both exciting and overwhelming, so younger children may tire more easily.
 The lobby area is a great place for families with younger children to relax a bit if they have older children who are still actively building upstairs.
 I would recommend going as soon as they open, if possible, to get a head start on building before others arrive.
 We found that by mid-morning the Lego House was fairly crowded.
 It did not prevent us from building, but made us appreciate the fact that we were mostly alone in the first hour of the morning.

-How Do I Buy Tickets?
+How Do I Buy Tickets to Visit the Lego House?

 I highly recommend that you purchase your Lego House tickets ahead of time online.
 Tickets are a little cheaper if you purchase them in advance and you are guaranteed a spot inside.
 Sadly, the day we were there, we saw a family turned away because they had run out of tickets for the day… and no one wants that to happen!
 If you are staying at the Lego Hotel, you can purchase your Lego House tickets as part of your lodging package, but there is no additional discount.